alecthomas/kong/README.md

 }
 ```

 If a sub-command is tagged with `default:"1"` it will be selected if there are no further arguments.
+If a sub-command is tagged with `default:"withargs"` it will be selected even if there are further arguments or flags and those arguments or flags are valid for the sub-command.
+This allows the user to omit the sub-command name on the CLI if its arguments/flags are not ambiguous with the sibling commands or flags.

 ## Branching positional arguments